NBA Rumors: New Orleans Pelicans Want To Sign DeMarcus Cousins To Short-Term Deal

 Following the season, head coach Alvin Gentry made it clear that he wanted Cousins back next season.
 Cousins, on the other hand, has thrown a couple hints out that he might not come back to the Pelicans.
 He is looking for max money still and there will be a team or two willing to throw a nice contract at him.

-According to a report from Adrian Wojnarowski of ESPN, the Pelicans would like to-resign Cousins to a short-term contract.
+According to a report from Adrian Wojnarowski of ESPN, the Pelicans would like to re-sign Cousins to a short-term contract.
 He could easily earn a big long-term contract with New Orleans if he can prove that he is back to full strength following the Achilles injury.

 During the regular season with the Pelicans, Cousins ended up averaging 25.2 points per game to go along with 12.9 rebounds and 1.6 blocks.
 He shot 47.0 percent from the floor overall and knocked down 35.4 percent of his three-point attempts.

-Not only has Cousins become one of the best all-around big men on the court, he has also improved his attitude away from the game.
+Not only has Cousins become one of the best all-around big men on the court, but he has also improved his attitude away from the game.
 During his time with the Sacramento Kings, Cousins developed a reputation of having a bad demeanor.
 Now, he has become more of a leader and has become a much better teammate.

 “ I been grinding since a youngin in the trenches this ain’t nothing new to me “#TheResurgence #0Doubt pic.twitter.com/uAKNYXvSDi